p2/OAuth2/README.md

 Client credentials returned from registration are stored to the keychain.

 The `OAuth2DynReg` class is responsible for handling client registration.
-You can use its `registerClient(client:callback:)` method manually if you need to.
+You can use its `register(client:callback:)` method manually if you need to.
 Registration parameters are taken from the client's configuration.

 ```swift